Zapruder film: Subsequent history

 In April 1975, in settlement of a royalties suit between Time Inc. and Zapruder's heirs that arose from the ABC showing, Time Inc. sold the film's initial rendition and its copyright back to the Zapruder family for the token sum of $1.
 Time Inc. wanted to donate the film to the U.S. government.
 The Zapruder family originally refused to consent.
 In 1978, the family transferred the film to the National Archives and Records Administration for appropriate preservation and safe-keeping, while still retaining ownership of the film and its copyright.
-Director Oliver Stone paid over $85,000 to the Zapruder family for use of the Zapruder film in his motion picture JFK (1991).
+Director Oliver Stone reportedly paid $40,000 to the Zapruder family for use of the film in his motion picture JFK (1991).

 On October 26, 1992, then-U.S. President George H. W. Bush signed into law the President John F. Kennedy Assassination Records Collection Act (the "JFK Act"), which sought to preserve for historical and governmental purposes all records related to President Kennedy's assassination.
 The Act created the President John F. Kennedy Assassination Records Collection at the National Archives.
-The physical Zapruder film was automatically designated an "assassination record" and therefore became the official property of the United States government.
+The physical Zapruder film was automatically designated an "assassination record" and therefore became the official property of the U.S. government.
 The copyright in the film remained with Zapruder.

 On April 24, 1997, the Assassination Records Review Board (ARRB), which the JFK Act created, announced a "Statement of Policy and Intent with Regard to the Zapruder Film".
 The ARRB re-affirmed that the Zapruder film was an "assassination record" within the JFK Act's meaning and directed it to be transferred on August 1, 1998, from its present-day location in NARA's film collection to the John F. Kennedy Assassination Records Collection maintained by NARA.
 (Note: The film's physical location remained the same, only its record classification changed.)
 As required by the US federal law for such a seizure under eminent domain, payment to Zapruder's heirs was attempted.
 Because the film is unique, its value was difficult to ascertain.
 Eventually, following arbitration with the Zapruder heirs, the government provided compensation $16 million in 1999 for the film.

 In December 1999, the Zapruder family donated the film's copyright to the Sixth Floor Museum, in the Texas School Book Depository building at Dealey Plaza, along with one of the first-generation copies made on November 22, 1963, and other copies of the film and frame enlargements once held by Life magazine, which had since been returned.

-The film's relevant history is covered in a 2003 David R. Wrone book entitled The Zapruder Film: Reframing JFK's Assassination.
-Wrone is a history professor who tracks the chain of evidence for the film.
+The film's relevant history is covered in a 2003 book, The Zapruder Film: Reframing JFK's Assassination, by history professor David R. Wrone, who tracks the chain of custody for the film.